 GST calculator briefing SGST, CGST, IGST, GST calculation with an example, how the GST system works, comparison of GST and previous tax system

-Our country is a democratic country with the separation of powers between the state and central government.
+Ours is a democratic country with the separation of powers between the state and central government.
 It has clear provisions for the collection of tax between the state government and the central government.
 For the interstate and intrastate tax collections, CGST, SGST and IGST are used under the GST system.
 Before getting into the calculation of GST, one should know what are SGST, CGST and IGST.

 What is CGST?